Nasi kandar

-Nasi kandar (Northern Malay: Nasi kandaq; Jawi: ناسي كاندر) is a popular northern Malaysian dish from Penang, originally introduced by Tamil Muslim traders from India.
+Nasi kandar (Nasi kandaq; Jawi: ناسي كاندر) is a popular northern Malaysian dish from Penang, originally introduced by Tamil Muslim traders from India.
 The meal consists of steamed rice combined with an array of distinct curries, side dishes, and gravies.
 The selection of curries consists of various blends of vegetables, seafood or meat.

 Other closely related regional variations of nasi kandar include nasi ganja (Ipoh), nasi dalca (Penang), nasi lemak royale (Alor Setar), nasi maduri (Perlis), nasi kalut (Kedah), and nasi tomato (Penang and Kedah).

 In Malaysia and Singapore, nasi kandar is predominantly linked to Muslim-owned establishments that specialise in Indian curry rice, while the terms "banana leaf restaurants" and "curry houses" are typically used to describe establishments operated by non-Muslims.
 This distinction highlights the cultural and religious diversity that shapes the country’s culinary landscape.

 Etymology

-The dish name is potentially a portmanteau, nasi derives from Malay, meaning rice; while kandha is an Urdu name means shoulder; another possible theory is that the name originated from the Malay verb mengandar - "rest on shoulders".
+The dish name is potentially a portmanteau, nasi derives from Malay, meaning rice; while kandha is an Urdu name means shoulder; another possible theory is that the name originated in the Malay verb mengandar - "rest on shoulders".
 However, both theories are aligned on its common origin - the use of a shoulder pole for transporting the food.